DestroyFolly/cg_cursework/README.md

 # cg_cursework
 сomputer graphics Сursework on Qt

-Theme: simulation of the motion of the planets of the solar system
+Theme: movement visualization of the solar system planets